 Don't get too excited to file just yet.
 Before you get started, take a few extra steps to get the most out of filing.
 It may mean a little more paperwork, but that paperwork should pay off—if not this year, certainly down the road.
-Let's look at what to do before you file your taxes for 2020.
+Let's look at what to do before you file your taxes.

 Make Your IRA Contributions